pmcoltrane/MTConnect-JS/README.md

 ## Contents

-* MTConnect.js - a jQuery plugin for fetching data from an MTConnect agent.
+* MTConnect.js - a class for fetching data from an MTConnect agent.
-* MTConnect.html - a demo page for the above.
-* MTConnectMonitor.js - a jQuery plugin for displaying current status from an MTConnect agent.
+* DataItem.js - a jQuery widget for displaying an MTConnect dataitem.
+* DataItem.css - styles for DataItem.js.
-* MTConnectMonitor.html - a demo page for the above.
+* index.html - a demo page for the above.
-* MTConnectHistory.html - history viewer, currently just a stub.
 * proxy.php - a very simple proxy script in PHP.

 ## Usage

-AJAX applications in a browser are limited by the same-origin policy.
-As a result, this application cannot request data from an MTConnect agent e.g. from another web server.
-There are two options (that I know of) for working around this limitation; both require intervention at the server-side.

-### Option 1 - Proxy

-Setup a proxy webserver.
-Proxy the MTConnect data from that server, and serve these Javascript applications from the same server.

-### Option 2 - CORS

-Configure the MTConnect Agent for CORS (cross-origin resource sharing.
-The MTConnect Agent will need to be set up to include an appropriate Access-Control-Allow-Origin HTTP header.
-This tells the web browser to allow cross-domain AJAX requests, and the application will work normally.

-This method works only if you can control the headers sent by the MTConnect agent.
-Additionally, it is not supported by older browsers, including IE7 and below.
-IE8 and above support CORS, but not through the XmlHttpRequest object used by jQuery.
+Run from your webserver and open index.html.
+Enter the location of the MTConnect agent and the proxy.
+Click 'Monitor'.

+If your agent supports CORS, or is from the same origin, leave the proxy input blank.

 ## Further Information